 It is important to note that the problem regarding the applicability of the OECD MTC in the situations of different classification was addressed by the OECD in the Partnership Report.
-As a result of the report, the application of the OECD MTC in asymmetrical situations is addressed specifically in the Commentaries on the OECD MTC.99 claiming the benefits of the Convention as a resident".100 It means that the source state shall recognize and follow the tax treatment of the fund in the country where the persons claiming treaty benefits are resident, regardless of its own classification.
+As a result of the report, the application of the OECD MTC in asymmetrical situations is addressed specifically in the Commentaries on the OECD MTC.

+Based on the approach of the Partnership Report and the Commentary to the OECD MTC "the state of source should take into account, as part of the factual context in which the Convention is to be applied, the way in which an item of income, arising in its jurisdiction, is treated in the jurisdiction of the person claiming the benefits of the Convention as a resident".
+It means that the source state shall recognize and follow the tax treatment of the fund in the country where the persons claiming treaty benefits are resident, regardless of its own classification.
 Applying this principle to the example under analysis the state of the target company (the source state) must recognize the opaque status of the fund and apply double tax treaty with the country of the fund and not the investor.
 As a result, the fund will be entitled to get tax credit for the tax withheld by the target company at a respective reduced rate.
 However, following this principle, in the situation of further distribution of profits by the fund to the investor, the fund should recognize the tax transparent treatment of the fund, so this principle obliges the fund state to follow the tax treatment of the fund of the investor's state.
 This means that the fund's country will have to reclassify its own vehicle.
 The OECD in the Partnership Report recognized unreasonableness of this approach in this situation mentioning that every jurisdiction has the power to create its own domestic entity types (such as investment funds in the form of partnerships in our case) and to tax them according to the principles it finds appropriate.
-No rule may deprive them of that right.101 It is therefore not feasible to oblige the fund's country to disregard the actual characteristics of its domestic entity for the benefit of the classification made in another state.
+No rule may deprive them of that right.
+It is therefore not feasible to oblige the fund's country to disregard the actual characteristics of its domestic entity for the benefit of the classification made in another state.